ibm-cloud-docs/direct-link/order-cloud-exchange.md

    As you complete these values, you can see an approximate monthly charge in the right Summary pane.

-1. Read and agree to the [Direct Link prerequisites](/docs/direct-link?topic=direct-link-ibm-cloud-dl-prerequisites).
+1. Read and agree to the [Direct Link Exchange prerequisites](/docs/direct-link?topic=direct-link-ibm-cloud-dl-exchange-prereqs).
 Then, click **Create** to complete your order.

    After you complete your order, an IBM Support case number is generated.
 Click the case number to view case details.